decretist/Dissertation/Chapter3/chapter3.markdown

 (Southern, *Scholastic Humanism and the Unification of Europe*, 1:286–87, 304).

+[8] Pennngton reads a lot into the order (why wasn't Gratian referred to first?) and the honorifics (why wasn't Gratian referred to as "Magister"?).
+Kenneth Pennington, “The Biography of Gratian, the Father of Canon Law,” in *A Service Beyond All Recompense*, ed.
+Kurt Martens (Catholic University of America Press, 2018), 359–92, 387-388.
+There is, however, no reason to assume that the notary who reported on the proceedings would necessarily have been well-informed about Gratian, who was, after all, not a local figure in Venice.

-[8] Noonan, “Gratian Slept Here,” 172.
+[9] Noonan, “Gratian Slept Here,” 171.

+[10] Noonan, 172.

-[9] Anders Winroth, *The Making of Gratian’s Decretum* (Cambridge:
+[11] Anders Winroth, *The Making of Gratian’s Decretum* (Cambridge:
 Cambridge University Press, 2000), 122.

-[10] Winroth has since come to contextualize the differences between the first and second recension with respect to the use of Roman law within a broader context: "The argument about two authors is based on textual (you could almost say literary) analysis: formulations, practices of
+[12] Winroth has since come to contextualize the differences between the first and second recension with respect to the use of Roman law within a broader context: "The argument about two authors is based on textual (you could almost say literary) analysis: formulations, practices of